Datapolitan-Training/qgis-training-err/content.md

 ![img-center-75](images/dallas_cd_file_structure.png)

-+ .prj—The file that stores the coordinate system information --
++ .orange[.prj]—The file that stores the coordinate system information --

-+ .shx—The index file that stores the index of the feature geometry
++ .orange[.shx]—The index file that stores the index of the feature geometry

 ---

 # You might also see
 --

-+ .cpg—Identifies the character set to be used
++ .orange[.cpg]—Identifies the character set to be used --
---

-+ .sbn and .sbx—The files that store the spatial index of the features
++ .orange[.sbn] and .orange[.sbx]—The files that store the spatial index of the features

 ---